JLA: The Nail series: The Nail

 Lois Lane, a journalist investigating the anti-metahuman propaganda campaign, suspects a conspiracy.
 At a metahuman research facility, Lois meets Dr. Lana Lang, who sends her to Smallville where the Kents help shelter escaped metahumans.
 Returning to Metropolis and discovering Luthor in an unresponsive fugue state, Lois confronts Jimmy, who reveals that LexCorp discovered Kal-El's empty spaceship and found traces of his DNA within it.
 Luthor used the alien DNA to create Bizarro clones and turn Jimmy into a Kryptonian-human hybrid.
 Metahumans have been imprisoned and harvested for their DNA in order to convert humans into Kryptonians and create a Kryptonian society ruled by Jimmy.

 Batman, Batwoman (formerly Catwoman), the Atom, and the Flash free the captive Justice League members and destroy the Liberators, only to be confronted by a super-powered Jimmy.
 Jimmy defeats the League due to their inexperience with Kryptonian powers as the fight spreads to an Amish community.
 As Jimmy is about to kill Batman, he is stopped by a farmer who tries to reason with him; Jimmy unsuccessfully tries to incinerate the farmer with his heat vision.

 The farmer is revealed to be Kal-El, who was found as a baby by an Amish couple and raised as their son.
-Jimmy attempts to persuade Kal to join him while his adoptive parents try to persuade him from getting involved in worldly affairs, but Kal refuses both of them, unable to ignore his conscience.
+Jimmy attempts to persuade Kal to join him while his adoptive parents try to dissuade him from getting involved in worldly affairs, but Kal refuses both of them, unable to ignore his conscience with Batman urging him to stop Jimmy.
 Jimmy then kills Kal's adoptive parents in front of him with his heat vision and engages Kal in a fight.
 Despite the two of them being evenly matched, the stress of the fight causes Jimmy's DNA graft to fail and his body to disintegrate.
 With Jimmy and the Liberators defeated, the Justice League (without Batman, who resigns from the League after he is acquitted of the Joker's murder) regains public confidence with the help of its newest member: Superman.